GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-query.md

 # Log Query

-This document provides an overview of how to utilize GreptimeDB's query language for searching and analyzing log data.
+This document provides a guide on how to use GreptimeDB's query language for effective searching and analysis of log data.

-## Query Overview
+## Overview

-In GreptimeDB, you can perform flexible data queries using SQL statements.
-This section will introduce specific search functions and query statements that help optimize your log queries.
+GreptimeDB allows for flexible querying of data using SQL statements.
+This section introduces specific search functions and query statements designed to enhance your log querying capabilities.

 ## Full-Text Search Using the `MATCHES` Function

 You can use the `MATCHES` function in SQL statements to perform full-text searches, which is particularly useful for log analysis.
 The `MATCHES` function supports full-text search on `String` type columns.
-Here is a typical usage example:
+Here’s an example of how it can be used:

 ```sql
 SELECT * FROM logs WHERE MATCHES(message, 'error OR fail');